Tyler Everett

-Tyler Scott Everet (born November 4, 1983) is a former American football safety in the National Football League for the Chicago Bears and Minnesota Vikings.
+Tyler Scott Everett (born November 4, 1983) is an American former professional football safety in the National Football League (NFL) for the Chicago Bears and Minnesota Vikings.
 He was signed by the Denver Broncos as an undrafted free agent in 2006.
 He played college football at Ohio State University.

-Early years
+Early life

 Everett attended Canton McKinley High School, where he played as a running back and defensive back.
 As a junior, he rushed for over 1,300 yards.
 As a senior, he received All-Ohio honors as a defensive back.

 He accepted a football scholarship from Ohio State University.
 As a freshman, he was a backup and was part of the 2002 National Championship team.
 As a senior, he appeared in 10 games with 9 starts, collecting 33 tackles, one sack, one interception and 2 passes defensed.

 He finished his college career with 48 games (16 starts), 102 tackles, 4 interceptions, 13 passes defensed, one forced fumble and one fumble recovery.

 Professional career

 Denver Broncos

-Everett was signed as an undrafted free agent by the Denver Broncos after the 2006 NFL Draft on May 3.
+Everett was signed as an undrafted free agent by the Denver Broncos after the 2006 NFL draft on May 3.
 He was waived before the start of the season.